snd/silhouette/README.md

 as i am writing a lot of clojure at the moment i don't mind the syntax but i can see how someone could have a problem with it. i think after trying it for a while it will soon be as natural as writing kup code.

+##### performance

+performance should be the least of our concerns.

+the expensive part are string operations

 ### license: MIT